- Ambushed On Ledo Road

 - Shans' 1962 Federal Mu

 - General Min Aung Hlaing

 - Irrawaddy Waters and Ne Win's Gold Trees

 Monday, May 18, 2020

 Ma Thein Shin – Chapter (6)

-(Direct translation of late Naing Win Swe’s “Ma Thein Shi Si Pote Pay Bar”.)
+(Direct translation of late Naing Win Swe’s “Ma Thein Shin Si Pote Pay Bar”.)

-(On 6 January 1966 General Ne Win’s Revolutionary Socialist Government foolishly prohibited the civilian populace from transporting, storing, distributing, and trading of 460 basic commodities including the staples such as rice, peanut-oil, and salt.
+(On 6 January 1966 General Ne Win’s Revolutionary Socialist Government in Burma foolishly prohibited the civilian populace from transporting, storing, distributing, and trading of 460 basic commodities including the staples such as rice, peanut-oil, and salt.
+Farmers and producers were forced to sell their produce only to the government which rationed everything to people through so-called people shops.
+Commerce died suddenly and black markets thrived and widespread starvation started killing people.
 Hta-nyet (jaggery) was one of those restricted commodities and a large scale smuggling trade of Hta-nyet had developed overnight in Middle Burma where most of it is produced.)

 Late winter days had arrived and in the heavy dawn mist the train appeared to be struggling by carrying a seemingly heavy load.
 The snowy cloud were now covering the faraway western mountain ranges.